knettia/Language-Archive/README.md

 # farenc

-"farenc" is a test project for a small, compiled programming language called "Faren"
+"farenc" is a personal test project for a small, compiled programming language called "Faren".
+Its purpose is to test compiler design from scratch.

 # Goals
 - [ ] Advance language
   - [x] Create basic variables
   - [ ] Create `if` and `else` control flows
-  - [ ] Create function declarations
+  - [x] Create function declarations
   - [ ] Create a module system
 - [ ] Compile freestanding binaries
   - [ ] Binaries that do not rely on `libc` or `clang`